Dementia risk reduction

 - We are committed to improving the understanding of the risk factors associated with dementia, in terms of their significance, impact and ways to mitigate the risk.

 - We recognise that while there is some existing evidence, there is an urgent need for more detailed and robust research in this area.

 - Given the current lack of public awareness, we support campaigns that seek to improve public understanding of dementia risk.
 It is particularly important that there is engagement with the public in mid-life (40-60 years old) when the evidence suggests changes to health and lifestyle might have most impact.

 - We recognise that while individuals can make changes to reduce their risk, responsibility also lies with national and local government to create environments that affect risk factors such as physical activity, smoking and healthy eating, and to encourage civil societies that promote protective factors such as education.
 Such action should reflect inequalities in the broadest sense and recognise the potential impact inequalities may have on the risk of developing dementia.

 - We intend to work with policy makers, public health professionals and clinicians to improve their understanding of how lifestyle factors might change a person’s risk of developing dementia.

 To date there has been relatively little funding for research into the impact of risk factors on dementia.
-Alzheimer’s Research UK is addressing this gap by launching a Prevention and Risk Reduction Fund to answer the biggest questions in prevention, seed-funding the best ideas.
-With our commitment and focus on research we are ideally placed to lead this work.
+Alzheimer’s Research UK has addressed this gap by launching a Prevention and Risk Reduction Fund to answer the biggest questions in prevention, seed-funding the best ideas.
+Over £2.3 million has been awarded to date.